Verified by Psychology Today

 “Ghosting” is no longer reserved for Halloween houses or spooky movies.
 The scariest thing is how common—and cruel—this form of breaking up has become.

 Men may statistically be more apt to be narcissists, but women can be just as talented at wielding the abuse.

 It is possible to not only leave a narcissist but to thrive in the aftermath.
 You hold the power of your own recovery.

-Kristy Lee Hochenberger is a doctoral student of psychology at Capella University and an adjunct faculty member at Syracuse University.
+Kristy Lee Hochenberger is an ABD doctoral student of psychology at Capella University, licensed funeral director, certified life coach, and adjunct faculty member at Syracuse University.